 Sizeable federal grants in 1973, 1977, 1979, and 1985 allowed Nunnelley to expand plant facilities, program offerings, and student services.
 The present physical plant has more than doubled in size since first opening its doors.

 Coosa Valley School of Nursing began as the Sylacauga School of Nursing in 1921 as a hospital diploma program.
 The school was reorganized in 1951 and continued to operate as a hospital diploma program until 1994, when CVSN introduced an associate degree nursing program.
 Coosa Valley School of Nursing relocated from Sylacauga to the new Jim Preuitt Nursing and Allied Health Building on the Childersburg campus in January 2001.

 A center in Talladega began classes the spring semester of 2006 with an opening enrollment of 130 students.
 The 28,500 square foot facility is a result of donated land from the city of Talladega.
 The Center is a combined partnership with a number of state agencies including the Career Link, Employment Services, Vocational Rehabilitation Services, Adult Education, and Veteran Affairs.
-The College began teaching evening classes at the Millbrook Instructional site, which is currently housed at Stanhope-Elmore High School, in the Spring of 2015.

 Today, the Alexander City and Childersburg campuses, as well as the Millbrook Instructional site and Talladega Center, offer resources and expertise that address the education and training needs of Central Alabama.